Ray Davies: 1990s–present

 A choral album, The Kinks Choral Collection, on which Davies had been collaborating with the Crouch End Festival Chorus since 2007, was released in the UK in June 2009 and in the US in November 2009.
 The album was re-released as a special extended edition including Davies's charity Christmas single "Postcard From London" featuring Davies's former girlfriend and leader of the Pretenders, Chrissie Hynde.
 The video for the single was directed by Julien Temple and features London landmarks including Waterloo Bridge, Carnaby Street, the statue of Eros steps and the Charlie Chaplin statue in Leicester Square.
 The duet was originally recorded with Kate Nash.
 His first choice had been Dame Vera Lynn.

 In October 2009, Davies performed "All Day and All of the Night" with Metallica at the 25th Anniversary Rock & Roll Hall of Fame Concert.

 Davies was a judge for the 3rd (in 2004) and 7th (in 2008) annual Independent Music Awards to support independent artists' careers.

 Davies played at Glastonbury Festival in 2010, where he dedicated several songs to the Kinks' bassist Pete Quaife, who died a few days before the festival.

 A collaborations album, See My Friends, was released in November 2010 with a US release to follow in early 2011.

 2011 also marked Davies's return to New Orleans, Louisiana, to play the Voodoo Experience Music festival.
 His setlist included material by the Kinks and solo material.
 That autumn, he toured with the 88 as his backing band.
 In August 2012, Davies performed "Waterloo Sunset" as part of the closing ceremony of the London 2012 Summer Olympics, watched by over 24 million viewers in the UK; the song was subsequently cut by NBC from the US broadcast, in favour of a preview of its upcoming show Animal Practice.

-On 18 December 2015, Ray joined his brother Dave for an encore at London's Islington Assembly Hall.
+In 2015 Ray joined his brother Dave for an encore at London's Islington Assembly Hall.
 The two performed "You Really Got Me", marking the first time in nearly 20 years that the brothers had appeared and performed together.

-In April 2017, Davies released the album Americana.
+In 2017 Davies released the album Americana.
 Based on his experiences in the US it follows on from the short DVD Americana — a work in progress (found on the deluxe CD Working Man's Cafe from 2007), and his biographical book Americana from 2013.
 A second volume Our Country: Americana Act II was released in June 2018.
 For his backing band on Americana Davies chose The Jayhawks, an alt-country/country-rock band from Minnesota.

-He was knighted in the 2017 New Year Honours for services to the arts.
+Davies was knighted in the 2017 New Year Honours for services to the arts.

+In 2026, Ray and Dave teamed up with painter Christian Furr, for The Brothers exhibition held at the Gibson Garage in London, from 24 July.
+Furr reimagined the 1968 "magic moment" when the brothers crammed into an East Finchley photo booth, for their iconic makeshift photo shoot.